When can I see the Judge?

 What is the difference between a Jury and Non Jury trial?

-A Jury Trial in City Court consists of 6 residents of the city randomly.
+A Jury Trial in City Court consists of 6 residents of the city randomly chosen.
 All 6 jurors must agree if you are guilty or not guilty.
 Upon conviction, the Court may assess jury costs and witness fees against the Defendant.

 A Non Jury Trail is before the Judge.
 The Judge determines whether you are guilty or not guilty.

-In both a Jury and Non Jury (Bench Trial) trial, the verdict must be based upon a finding of a guilty beyond a reasonable doubt.
+In both a Jury and Non Jury (Bench Trial) trial, the verdict must be based upon a finding of a guilt beyond a reasonable doubt.

 What is a Pre-Trial Hearing?

-A Hearing between the Prosecutor (City Attorney) and the Defendant to discuss and consider matters related to discovery of evidence procedures and pre-trial motions.
+A Hearing with the Prosecutor (City Attorney), the Defendant and the Judge to discuss and consider matters related to discovery of evidence procedures and pre-trial motions.
 Settlement of the case can be considered by the parties at this hearing.
 This is also the time when the trial date and type of trial will be set.

 How do I get a Public Defender?

 If the charge you are faced with meets certain criteria, you may be appointed a Public Defender by the court.
+If jail time will not be assessed during sentencing, you do not qualify for a Public Defender.
 When you appear in front of the Judge, you will then have the opportunity to request a Public Defender to be appointed to your case.
 You may be required to pay for your representation by the Office of the State Public Defender’s Office.